ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 ## Classes and Instances

-In Object-Oriented programming we define classes which we will call **components**, which are abstract descriptions of a category or type of thing.
+In Object-Oriented programming we define classes which we will call CFML **components**, which are abstract descriptions of a category or type of thing.
 It defines what properties and functions all objects of that type have.
+You can consider to be a blueprint of your object representation.
+An instance, is a copy of that blueprint that you are bringing to life